Anna Karenina: Part 8

 Sergei Ivanovich's (Kostya's brother) latest book is ignored by readers and critics and he participates in the Russian commitment to Pan-Slavism.
-Stiva gets the post he desired so much, and Karenin takes custody of Vronsky and Anna's baby, Annie.
+Anna's brother Stiva gets the post he desired so much, and Karenin takes custody of Vronsky and Anna's baby, Annie.
 A group of Russian volunteers, including the suicidal Vronsky, depart from Russia to fight in the Orthodox Serbian revolt that has broken out against the Turks, more broadly identified as the Russo-Turkish War (1877–1878).

+Kostya struggles to find the meaning of his life after his brother Nikolai's death from consumption, and begins to have suicidal thoughts.
+However, after speaking at length to a peasant, Kostya has a true change of heart, concluding that the meaning of life is to serve God, and that he does believe in the Christian principles taught to him in childhood and no longer questions his faith.
+He realizes that one must decide for oneself what is acceptable concerning one's own faith and beliefs and chooses not to tell Kitty of the change that he has undergone.

-A lightning storm occurs at Kostya's estate while his wife and newborn son are outdoors and, in his fear for their safety, Kostya realizes that he does indeed love his son as much as he loves Kitty.
+A lightning storm later occurs at Kostya's estate while his wife and newborn son are outdoors and, in his fear for their safety, Kostya realizes that he does indeed love his son as much as he loves Kitty.
 Kitty's family is concerned that a man as altruistic as her husband does not consider himself to be a Christian.

-After speaking at length to a peasant, Kostya has a true change of heart, concluding that he does believe in the Christian principles taught to him in childhood and no longer questions his faith.
-He realizes that one must decide for oneself what is acceptable concerning one's own faith and beliefs.
-He chooses not to tell Kitty of the change that he has undergone.

 Kostya is initially displeased that his return to his faith does not bring with it a complete transformation to righteousness.
 However, at the end of the story, Kostya arrives at the conclusion that despite his newly accepted beliefs, he is human and will go on making mistakes.
 His life can now be meaningfully and truthfully oriented toward righteousness.